Vitamin A: Key Nutrient for Vision, Skin, and Overall Wellness

 • Red bell peppers

-Tip: Since Vitamin A is fat-soluble, your body absorbs it better when eaten with healthy fats like olive oil or avocado!
+Tip: Vitamin A is fat-soluble, so pairing these foods with healthy fats like olive oil or avocado can improve absorption.

 Infants (0–12 months)